Moha3196/Tank_Royale/README.md

     // port til server.
     int SelfPort = 4206;
     // ---------------------------------
+Once all players have joined click on the windows that server created to start the game.

 ### Demo
-In Tank_royale.pde you will find
+In Tank_royale.pde you will find and you have to change demo bool to true.

     // ---------- inputparameters ----------
     // offline demo Set to false for online game  -  true/false